 27.2 New Versions.
 Provided that the State is current on its Fees, during the Term, Contractor will provide the State, at no additional charge, with all New Versions, each of which will constitute Software and be subject to the terms and conditions of this Contract.

-27.3 Installation.
-The State has no obligation to install or use any Maintenance Release or New Versions.
-If the State wishes to install any Maintenance Release or New Version, the State will have the right to have such Maintenance Release or New Version installed, in the State's discretion, by Contractor or other authorized party as set forth in a Statement of Work.
-Contractor will provide the State, at no additional charge, adequate Documentation for installation of the Maintenance Release or New Version, which has been developed and tested by Contractor and Acceptance Tested by the State.
-The State’s decision not to install or implement a Maintenance Release or New Version of the Software will not affect its right to receive Support Services throughout the Term of this Contract.

 28. Source Code Escrow

 28.1 Escrow Contract.
 The parties may enter into a separate intellectual property escrow agreement.
 Such escrow agreement will govern all aspects of Source Code escrow and release.
-The cost of the escrow will be the sole responsibility of Contractor.

 28.2 Deposit.
 Within 30 business days of the Effective Date, Contractor will deposit with the escrow agent, pursuant to the procedures of the escrow agreement, the Source Code for the Software, as well as the Documentation and names and contact information for each author or other creator of the Software.
-Promptly after release of any update, upgrade, patch, bug fix, enhancement, new version, or other revision to the Software, Contractor will deposit updated Source Code, documentation, names, and contact information with the escrow agent.
+Promptly after release of any upgrade, to the Software, Contractor will deposit updated Source Code, documentation, names, and contact information with the escrow agent.

 28.3 Verification.
 At State’s request and expense, the escrow agent may at any time verify the Deposit Material, including without limitation by compiling Source Code, comparing it to the Software, and reviewing the completeness and accuracy of any and all material.
 In the event that the Deposit Material does not conform to the requirements of Section 28 above: